EuniceLimjuco/EuniceLimjuco/README.md

-Hi there, I'm Kathleen Eunice Limjuco! 👋
+# Hi!
+I'm Kathleen Eunice Limjuco 👋
-I am passionate about technology and skilled in programming and web development.
-I enjoy tackling challenging problems and creating efficient, user-friendly solutions.
-My journey in tech started with my studies in BS Information Technology.

-🎓 2nd Year BS Information Technology Student
+I’m a BS Information Technology student passionate about building projects that help me grow as a developer.
+I enjoy exploring web development, databases, and system design, and I’m always excited to learn new technologies and improve my skills.

+---

+## 🎓 Education
+- **BS Information Technology**
-New Era University — Quezon City
+  New Era University
+  2024–Present